CodeAnarchist/Password-Manager/README.md

 Feedback and Contributions:
 If you have suggestions or you would like to contribute to this project, please make a pull request or contact me on discord "stepleo5000".

-Future update I would like to do:
+Future Updates:

-1. 2FA: Add support for 2FA to enhance security.
+1. Two-Factor Authentication (2FA): Add support for 2FA to enhance security.
 2. Password Expiration: Implement password expiration policies for enhanced security.
-3. Password Strength Checker: Provide a feature to check the strength of existing passwords.
-4. Export and Import: Allow users to export and import their password database.
+3. Export and Import: Allow users to export and import their password database.
-5. Improved User Interface: Enhance the user interface for a more intuitive experience.
+4. Improved User Interface: Enhance the user interface for a more intuitive experience.
-6. Password Recovery: Implement a secure password recovery process for forgotten master passwords.
+5. Password Recovery: Implement a secure password recovery process for forgotten master passwords.
-7. Audit Trail: Keep a log of actions performed on the password database for auditing purposes.

 Thank you for using Password Manager!